In this Bar Rescue episode, Jon Taffer visits Dale 1891 in Tampa, Florida.

 They see him over pour the alcohol and have no words when they taste it.

-They order a burger and Burt goes all the way to the movie theatre across the street to drop the order.
+They order a burger and Burt goes all the way to the movie theatre over the road to deliver it.

-He also goes over to collect the food despite having their own kitchen.
+He also goes over to collect the food despite having a kitchen themselves.

 The spies think the burger could be better if it was warm.

-Jon has seen enough and enters the bar to speak to all three.
+Jon has seen enough and goes into the bar to speak to all three.

-Scott is the only one in charge of the accounts and the books.
+Scott is the only one looking after the accounts and the books.

-He determines loss the wrong way and has no idea of the beverage costs.
+He determines loss the wrong way and doesn't know the beverage costs.

 Scott is not running the business well and would have been fired in a typical situation.

-Jon asks Howard and Gonen to take charge of the bar as majority owners or he will not rescue the bar.
+Jon asks Gonen and Howard to take charge of their bar as the majority owners or he will not rescue the bar.

 Jon lays into them about the free burgers and the decor.